Making a Claim for Compensation

 • collect the information required to complete claim lodgement (for example, personal details, transport accident details, witness details etc.)

-• where possible, determine a person's eligibility for benefits, please refer to the Eligibility for Benefits policy
+• where possible, determine a person's eligibility for benefits under the Transport Accident Act 1986 (the Act).
+Please refer to the Eligibility for Benefits policy

 • mail the Claim for Compensation Summary to the person lodging the claim to check that all details collected are complete and correct.

 The TAC will decide whether to accept or deny the claim, or seek further information within 21 days of receiving it.
-If the TAC fails to make a decision at the end of 21 days or denies the claim, the client can have the decision reviewed by the Victorian Civil and Administrative Tribunal (VCAT).
+If the TAC has not requested further information and fails to make a decision at the end of 21 days or denies the claim, the person can have the decision reviewed by the Victorian Civil and Administrative Tribunal (VCAT).
 Refer to the Claims for compensation - TAC response times policy and the Reviewing a TAC Decision policy.

-When a client signs the Authority to Release Information form he/she also authorises the TAC to obtain information.
+When a client signs the Authority to Release Information form they also authorise the TAC to obtain information.
 Why does the TAC collect this information?

 The consent in the hospital claim form and the Authority to Release Information allows the TAC to collect information and documents that are relevant to assessing a client's entitlement to benefits under the Transport Accident Act 1986 (the Act).
 The TAC requests information using the authority for various reasons, including clarification of: